Bhavesh-55/scaler-java-lld1-notes/03 OOPS - Inheritance & Polymorphism.md

 ### Method Overloading

-Method overloading is a feature that allows a class to have more than one method having the same name, if their argument lists are different.
+Method overloading is a feature that allows a class to have **more than one method having the same name, if their argument lists are different**.
 It is similar to constructor overloading in Java, that allows a class to have more than one constructor having different argument lists.

 Let's take an example of a class that has two methods having the same name but different in parameters.